roryprimrose/ModelBuilder/README.md

     .Create<Order>();
 ```

-Register a source **by member name** to control only members whose name matches (matched as a whole
+Register a source **by name** to control only build targets — constructor parameters or settable
-PascalCase/camelCase word, the same way the built-in entity data is matched).
-A named source takes
+members — whose name matches (matched as a whole PascalCase/camelCase word, the same way the built-in
-precedence over a typed source for a matching member:
+entity data is matched).
+A named source takes precedence over a typed source for a matching build
+target:

 ```csharp
 var account = Model.AddValueSource(